NannyML/nannyml/docs/tutorials/detecting_data_drift/univariate_drift_detection.rst

 For continuous variables NannyML plots the estimated probability distribution of the variable for each chunk in a plot called joyplot.
 The chunks where drift was detected are highlighted.
-We can create joyplots for the model's continuous variables as following:
+We can create joyplots for the model's continuous variables with the code below.

 .. nbimport::
     :path: ./example_notebooks/Tutorial - Drift - Univariate.ipynb